Speech, language and communication

 - not understand the words or sentences they hear

-This may be alongside other needs, for example, learning difficulties, a hearing impairment or a diagnosis such as autism spectrum disorder or it may be the only need the child has.
+This may be alongside other needs, for example, learning difficulties, a hearing loss or Deafness or a diagnosis such as autism spectrum disorder or it may be the only need the child has.

 Children and young people develop speech, language and communication skills at different rates and do not always need an SLCN diagnosis or support from a speech and language therapist.
 Some children develop speech later than their friends.
 Some may be learning more than one language, which can take longer.
 Some may have delayed speech due to temporary hearing difficulties from glue ear.
 These needs usually resolve naturally over time.